matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 a map of room ids to the state keys to an object.
 If a room id / state key combination is provided in this form, clients should make the corresponding room image pack globally accessible in all rooms.

-Note that while this MSC does not define any keys for the bottom-level object, definint it as an object means greater flexibility in the case of future changes.
+Note that while this MSC does not define any keys for the bottom-level object, defining it as an object means greater flexibility in the case of future changes.

 The contents of `m.image_pack.rooms` could look like the following: